manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

        // as a primary or backup
-       on receiving ("no heartbeat", view) from f+1 replicas for the current view: forward the f+1 ("no heartbeat", view) messages to all replicas stop participating in this view but record notify message received wait for $2\Delta$ time
+       on receiving ("no heartbeat", view) from f+1 replicas for the current view:
+          // make other replicas quit view and wait to be notified of their commits forward the f+1 ("no heartbeat", view) messages to all replicas stop participating in this view except for acting on notify message received for $2\Delta$ time
-          view = view + 1
+          // switch to new view and send status to new leader view = view + 1
-          Let cmd' and seq-no' be the command for the largest seq-no received send ("status", view-1, cmd', seq-no') to replica[view] send ("view-change", view-1) to all client libraries
+          send ("status", view, highest-cmd, highest-seq-no) to replica[view] send ("view-change", view-1) to all client libraries
+          // backups transition to steady state

        // new primary
-       on receiving ("status", view', cmd', seq-no') from f+1 distinct replicas: cmd, seq-no = pick the (cmd', seq-no') pair with the highest seq-no send ("propose", cmd, seq-no) to all replicas (in order) transition to steady state
+       on receiving ("status", view', highest-cmd, highest-seq-no) from f+1 distinct replicas: pick the (highest-cmd, highest-seq-no) pair with the highest seq-no send ("propose", highest-cmd, highest-seq-no) to all replicas (in order) transition to steady state